Design visual merchandising display layouts

 Key criteria assessors look for in your portfolio

-• Award credit for demonstrating a clear understanding of how layout design influences customer journey, dwell time, and sales conversion.
+• Award credit for demonstrating clear understanding of how layout design influences customer flow, dwell time, and purchasing decisions, with reference to specific techniques such as focal points or sightlines.

 Assessment Guidance